Ileana Cotrubaș: Life and career

 Cotrubaș was born in Galați.
 She grew up in a musical family; her father, Vasile, was a tenor in an amateur choir.
 Cotrubaș' musical career began at the age of nine when she became a member of a children's radio choir.
 By the age of eleven, she was one of its leading soloists.
 In 1952, she moved to Bucharest to study at the Școala Specială de Muzică school for the musically gifted.
 Cotrubaș made her stage debut with the Bucharest Opera as Yniold in Debussy's Pelléas et Mélisande in 1964.
-She subsequently expanded her repertory to include roles such as Oscar in Verdi's Un ballo in maschera, Gilda in Rigoletto, and Blonde in Mozart's The Abduction from the Seraglio and began appearing in productions throughout Europe.
+She subsequently expanded her repertory to include roles such as Oscar in Verdi's Un ballo in maschera, Gilda in Rigoletto, and Blonde in Mozart's Die Entführung aus dem Serail and began appearing in productions throughout Europe.

 In 1965, Cotrubaș won the International Vocal Competition 's-Hertogenbosch in Netherlands, where she won first prize in opera, lieder, and oratorio.
 The following year, she won the ARD International Music Competition in Munich.
-Those awards, together with her great success in the role of Pamina in Mozart's Die Zauberflöte at Brussels, led to appearances in the Vienna State Opera, Hamburg State Opera, Berlin State Opera and Salzburg Festival, and to a contract with the Oper Frankfurt in 1968.
+Those awards, together with her great success in the role of Pamina in Mozart's Die Zauberflöte in Brussels, led to appearances in the Vienna State Opera, Hamburg State Opera, Berlin State Opera and Salzburg Festival, and to a contract with the Oper Frankfurt in 1968.